jsug9/bee-bookings-front-end/README.md

 ## Acknowledgments

 - Original design idea by [Murat Korkmaz on Behance](https://www.behance.net/muratk).
 - Thanks to my peers who are always there to offer support.
+- Special thanks to Bee Quesada for her continued support throughout the program!
+Our theme is dedicated to you, Bee!

 ## 📝 License